7 Things You're Doing Wrong With Your Oily Skin

 Who's ever thought that hot water was a cure for oily skin?
 I did.
 So I used hot water on my face all the time.
 I would even wash my face in my steamy hot showers.
 All this was doing was drying out my skin which caused it to create even more oil and open up my pores.
 It was a vicious cycle.
 Instead of using hot water on my face, I now use mild or cold water.
 It's much better for my skin and even helps to shrink my pores.

+Yes, you can wash your face too much or too little.
+Washing your face too much is considered over-cleansing.
 Over-cleansing can be bad for your skin.
 It can dry out your skin causing it to produce more oil to compensate.
-Keeping that in mind I did decide that cleansing my face more often than less was better for my skin.

 4. Exfoliating too much

 Doing a facial scrub to exfoliate can be helpful when you have oily skin.
 When it’s done in moderation.
-I used to use a facial scrub every day by washing my face with St. Ives Blemish Control Apricot Scrub.
+I used to use a facial scrub every day.
 Surprisingly my skin didn't respond negatively to it though I have to admit my skin wasn't as clear then as it is now.

-Over time I’ve come to realize that while removing dead surface skin is important I can’t and shouldn’t do it every day.
+Over time I’ve realized that while removing dead surface skin is important I can’t and shouldn’t do it every day.
 That will just cause irritation and have a negative versus positive effect on my skin.
 Now, I exfoliate my face 2-3 times a month using a less harsh facial scrub.

 5. Using the wrong face mask